The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Introduction

+\revB{Standard approaches, related to our objectives and used in the nuclear industry (in particular on the IB-LOCA case), are for example: \begin{itemize} \item the inverse uncertainty quantification methods \cite{men18,baczha19,damgai20} to obtain the probabilistic distributions of some physical model inputs when experimental data are available, \item the Wilks method \cite{wal07,petdau08} to infer high quantiles of the model output variables of interest, \item the PLI method \cite{lar19,ioover21} to detect the most influential inputs to be penalized amongst a large number of variables before applying the Wilks method. \item and finally the RIPS (Reduction of the Interval of variation of the Parameters of the Scenario) method, recently published in \cite{lecsau19}, aims to characterize the limiting scenario in a BEPU approach. \end{itemize}}

-In this work, we focus on the identification of the most penalizing configurations (corresponding to critical values of the output) of specific scenario inputs, regardless of the uncertainty of the other inputs.
-Our study is motivated and guided by the ``Intermediate Break Loss Of Coolant Accident'' (IB-LOCA) safety analysis, based on the numerical simulation of an accident of primary coolant loss in a Pressurized Water Reactor \cite{sansan18}.
-We consider in this paper a realistic and reactor-scale modeling \cite{chalec16,lar19} of the accident with a very high number of uncertain parameters (compared to previous simplified studies \cite{ioomar19}).
-The thermal-hydraulic responses are computed using the CATHARE2 code \cite{gefant11}.
-In order to characterize the limiting scenario in a BEPU approach, \cite{lecsau19} has recently proposed the RIPS method which aims at analyzing the higher (or lower) quantiles of the output cumulative distribution function and determining, for each scenario input, the critical zone within its variation interval.
-A first issue of this method is that it finally relies on a quite subjective visual analysis.
-However, its most important drawback is due to the intrinsic complexity in the tuning of the method.
+In particular, RIPS allows to analyze the high-order (or low-order) quantiles of the output cumulative distribution function and determine, for each scenario input, the critical zone within its variation interval.
+A first issue of this method is that it relies on a quite subjective visual analysis, but its most important drawback is due to the intrinsic complexity in the tuning of the method.